American Made (professional wrestling): El Grande Americano (2025–present)

-On the January 13, 2025 episode of Raw, Gable lost to a debuting Penta and went on a self hiatus in a quest to "conquer the dark arts of lucha libre".
-On the March 3 episode of Raw, Nile faced Women's Intercontinental Champion Lyra Valkyria whereas The Creed Brothers faced World Tag Team Champions The War Raiders (Erik and Ivar) in their respective title matches to bring gold to the stable while Gable was away but they all failed to win their respective matches.
-On the March 10 episode of Raw, a masked wrestler, later revealed to be El Grande Americano, assisted The New Day (Kofi Kingston and Xavier Woods) to defeat Latino World Order (Rey Mysterio and Dragon Lee) in a tornado tag team match.
-While Gable has been accused of being Americano, it has never officially been confirmed on-screen that Americano is Gable.
+On the January 13, 2025 episode of Raw, Gable lost to a debuting Penta.
+Gable, in kayfabe, went on a self-hiatus in a quest to "conquer the dark arts of lucha libre".
+On the March 10 episode of Raw, Gable under a new El Grande Americano persona, assisted The New Day (Kofi Kingston and Xavier Woods) to defeat Latino World Order (Rey Mysterio and Dragon Lee) in a tornado tag team match.
 At Worlds Collide on June 7, Gable failed to defeat El Hijo del Vikingo for the AAA Mega Championship.
-Soon after, Gable confirmed he suffered a rotator cuff injury.
+Soon after, Gable confirmed he suffered a legitimate rotator cuff injury and Ludwig Kaiser, whom took over the role of El Grande Americano, appeared.
+Kaiser's Americano featuered two Americano variants (Rayo Americano and Bravo Americano) which formed the Los Americanos stable.